canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 | `.p-subnav__item`         | `.p-navigation__dropdown-item`         |

 The `<a>` element that toggles the dropdown element should have the `.p-navigation__link` class, as well as an `aria-controls` attribute that references the `id` attribute of the dropdown element.

+The `vf-p-subnav` mixin was also removed. navigation dropdown styles are part of the main `vf-p-navigation` mixin, so they don't need to be included separately anymore.

+Refer to [navigation dropdowns documentation](/docs/patterns/navigation#dropdown) for more details and code examples.

+### Custom navigation background colour has been removed

 The color variable `$color-navigation-background` has been removed, please use the default light and dark themed navigation patterns.